Zero-field miniature skyrmion crystal and chiral domain state in breathing-kagome antiferromagnets

-There is at least one reported example of such a zero-field SkX: a commensurate SkX on the triangular lattice induced by the Kondo coupling to conduction electrons \cite{SkX_top2_Ozawa_prl_17}.
+One reported example of such a zero-field SkX is a commensurate SkX on the triangular lattice induced by the Kondo coupling to conduction electrons \cite{SkX_top2_Ozawa_prl_17}, and spin-orbit-coupling mechanisms are recently reported as well \cite{SkX_Amoroso_natcom_20, SkX_Yambe_scirep_21}.
 Focusing on the aspect that the SkX is a uniform chiral order with nonzero integer $n_{\rm sk}$, however, we notice that several zero-field chiral orders with $n_{\rm sk} \neq 0$ have been theoretically studied: 4-sublattice \cite{4sub_Momoi_prl_97,4sub_Martin_prl_08,4sub_Akagi_jpsj_10,4sub_Akagi_prl_12} and 12-sublattice \cite{12subTopo_Barros_prb_14} orders on the triangular and kagome lattices, respectively, and a meron crystal on the square lattice \cite{SkX-bondaniso_Batista_21}.
-The origins of these topological orders are essentially the same as those listed above for the DM-free in-field SkX, i.e., the Fermi surface nesting, the multi-spin interaction, or the anisotropies in the exchange interactions.
-Recently, we demonstrated that the breathing bond-alternation of the lattice serves as another mechanism and that a zero-field chiral order emerging on the breathing kagome lattice possesses a SkX structure with 12 spins in its magnetic unit cell [ see Ref. \cite{KagomeSkX_AK_22} and Fig. \ref{fig:Paradep_structure} (b)].
+The origins of these orders with the topological spin structures are essentially the same as those listed above for the DM-free in-field SkX, i.e., the Fermi surface nesting, the multi-spin interaction, or the anisotropies in the exchange interactions.
+Recently, we demonstrated that the breathing bond-alternation of the lattice serves as another mechanism and that a zero-field chiral order emerging on the breathing kagome lattice possesses a SkX structure with 12 spins in its magnetic unit cell [see Ref. \cite{KagomeSkX_AK_22} and Fig. \ref{fig:Paradep_structure} (b)].
 In this case, a single skyrmion involves only a fixed small number of spins on the discrete lattice sites [see the cyan rectangle in Fig. \ref{fig:Paradep_structure} (b)], so that we call it a miniature skyrmion to distinguish it from the conventional skyrmion involving many spins.
+In the miniature case, although the topological stability of the conventional skyrmion would be lost in the {\it single-excitation dynamics}, it remains present in the {\it crystal state} of our interest.